eddychetz/portfolio-hub/content/slides/example/index.md

 ## Continuous Contribution to Module Development

->:arrow_forward: Making sure that order of learning outcomes are well-organised for better teaching and improved student understanding
+>:arrow_forward: Making sure that order of learning outcomes are well-organised for better teaching and improved student understanding.

 ![](images/moduledev23.png)